azarioh/bewan-sensors/documentation/JMXSensors.md

 >all these class are from be.bewan.cloudiator.sensors.jmxsensors package.

 ###PeakThreadCountJMXSensor
-This Sensor is measuring the peak live thread count since the Java virtual machine started
+This Sensor uses a (java.lang.management.ThreadMXBean)[https://docs.oracle.com/javase/8/docs/api/java/lang/management/ThreadMXBean.html] to measure the peak live thread count since the Java virtual machine started.

 ###UpTimeJMXSensor
-This Sensor is measuring the upTime of the Java virtual machine
+This Sensor uses a (java.lang.management.RuntimeMXBean)[https://docs.oracle.com/javase/8/docs/api/java/lang/management/RuntimeMXBean.html] to get the upTime of the Java virtual machine.

 ###HeapMemoryUsageJMXSensor
-This Sensor is measuring the amount of the heap used memory in bytes, it does not work remotely
+This Sensor uses a (java.lang.management.MemoryMXBean)[https://docs.oracle.com/javase/8/docs/api/java/lang/management/MemoryMXBean.html] to measure the amount of the heap used memory in bytes, it does not work remotely

 ##Issue
 - Needs a configuration in the application side.